 WOULD THEY CATCH HIM TODAY?

-Richard Jones makes the point that people might argue that we could look for him using CCTV.
+People might argue that we could look for him using CCTV.
 But, then again, if the area was still made up of the warren of narrow alleyways and dark passages, as it was in 1888, this might well assist him to avoid being seen, since he might well know the location of the CCTV cameras and use this knowledge to evade being seen.

 THE POLICE DID A REASONABLE JOB